-Tenant farmers or those leasing their farms from property owners must have the landowner’s approval to burn.
-The application for agricultural burning requires a signature from the landowner.
+Tenant farmers or those leasing their farms from a property owner must have the landowner’s approval to burn.

-An applicant must wait to burn until their application has been processed and approved, even if their requested date has been met or passed.
-The applicant will receive authorization through email, fax, or the postal service once written approval has been issued.
+An applicant must wait to burn until their application has been processed and approved.
+The applicant will receive authorization through email once written approval has been issued.

+Burning is only allowed between 8 a.m. and 4 p.m.
 There is no limit to the amount of acreage or the number of piles that may be burned.
-However, burning is only allowed between 8 a.m. – 4 p.m.
-Vegetation must be piled no larger than what may be expected to burn within this time frame.
+However, vegetation must be piled no larger than what may be expected to burn within this time frame.

 Occasionally, a fire company is asked to conduct an agricultural burn for safety reasons.
 This is allowed and does not require any paperwork from the fire company.
-However, it is still considered an agricultural burn, and requires an Application for Agricultural Burning.
+However, it is still considered an agricultural burn, and requires an application for agricultural burning through the ePermitting system.

-The ability to utilize open burning for purposes of clearing land does not apply to land on which residential, industrial or commercial housing, dwellings or other structures are constructed within a period of five years after the land clearing by burning takes place.
-This includes the construction of structures customarily used in conjunction with the agricultural operation.
+Agricultural burning may not be used to clear land on which residential, industrial or commercial housing, dwellings or other structures are built within a period of five years after the land clearing by burning.
+This includes the construction of structures customarily used in conjunction with agricultural operations.

-Agricultural burning does not include the demolition of structures customarily used in conjunction with the agricultural operation.
+Agricultural burning may not be used to demolish structures customarily used in conjunction with agricultural operations.
 However, these structures may qualify for demolition via firefighting instruction.

 Burning waste produced from agricultural operations is strictly prohibited.
 This includes, but is not limited to:

-Agricultural open burning is prohibited statewide during the Ozone Season from May 1 – Sept.
+Agricultural open burning is prohibited statewide during the ozone season, from May 1 through Sept.
 30 each year.